dobtco/wintersmith-knowledge-base/contents/articles/screendoor/responses/manually_add_response.md

 ### Manually adding a response to a Screendoor project

-On your project's Responses page, click the &ldquo;Manually add response&rdquo; link in the lower left-hand corner.
+On your project's Responses page, click the "Manually add response" link in the lower left-hand corner.

 ![Link to manually add a response.](../images/manual.png)